Explore the wealth of amazing history and science museums in Nice and the surrounding Riviera towns. Here’s our picks of the best museums…

 The The Saint Cezaire Grotto between Cannes and Grasse is a natural wonder with spectacular stalagmites and stalactites, and wondrous cavernes to explore.
 Here are the details and how to get there.

-Tickets and Passes for the Municipal Museums in Nice – The 14 municipal museums in Nice have a kind of complicated ticket system: here’s how it works, how much it costs, and the various museum passes.
+Tickets and Passes for the Municipal Museums in Nice – The 14 municipal museums in Nice have two kinds of passes: here’s how they work, how much they cost, plus a few freebies and other museum passes.

 See related page on Best Art Museums in and around Nice